 The video is nothing more than another piece of Cuba’s propaganda effort designed to distract interested parties from getting to the truth.
 They need to salvage as much of the Obama-era policy changes because, frankly, it means dollars and cents needed for regime succession.

-Injuries sustained by American citizens on Cuban soil is no joke but it is clear from the video that someone, likely Raul Castro, has a perverse sense of humor.
+Injuries sustained by American citizens on Cuban soil is no joke, but it is clear from the video that someone, likely Raul Castro, has a perverse sense of humor.
 Victims of Cuban communism will see through the presentation as nothing more than a red herring timed for the winter travel season.
 They want Americans who are considering travel to Cuba to know that all is well in the Caribbean Potemkin.

 As part of the Obama administration rapprochement, Cuba was allowed to broadcast Cuban government programming, such as this video, in the United States.
-Just as president Trump expelled Cuban diplomats from Washington, D.C. to protest Cuba’s lack of cooperation, CUBAMAXTV programming access to U.S. cable providers should be temporarily suspended until this matter is satisfactory resolved.
+Just as president Trump expelled Cuban diplomats from Washington, D.C. to protest Cuba’s lack of cooperation, CUBAMAXTV programming access to U.S. cable providers should be temporarily suspended until this matter is satisfactorily resolved.

 According to a colleague who analyzed the video, the Cubans discuss, at the video timestamp 16:05, the number of diplomatic visas that the State Department had requested from the Cubans to staff Post Havana.
 There is a list of names in that video that my colleague claims are Americans who worked at Post Havana.
-If true, that is a really odd way to earn trust, violating the privacy of American citizens.
+If true, that is an odd way to earn trust, violating the privacy of American citizens.
 How did they get those names?
 Who are they?
 Why publish them surreptitiously?

 Frankly, we may never know, but Cuba must be held to account for failing to keep Americans safe in Cuba or, more likely, for engaging in a series of failed monitoring and pressure operations targeting Americans stationed at the embassy.